Venkatmsv/Getting-and-Cleaning-Data/README.md

 The code flow and variables usage and steps can be found in CodeBook.md file.

-You can run the run_analysis.r file in order to view the get the final tidy data in averageData.txt file.
+You can run the run_analysis.r file in order to view the get the final tidy data in TidyFinalData.txt file.